sdunlap-afit/aceics/04_rslinx.md

 <img src="./img/rslinx4.png" width="500">
 </div><br/>

-5. If you waited a couple minutes and RSLinx still fails to connect, let me know via Zoom and I can take a look.
+5. If you waited a couple minutes and RSLinx still fails to connect, let me know and I can take a look.
 I will be monitoring all the PLCs, so I should see if one goes offline.
 We do have backups, so if one kit fails, I can assign you another kit.

 <div align="center">
 <img src="./img/rslinx5.png" width="500">